lennyitb/commentbox/README.md

             X<><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><*/
 ```

 It generates nice little formatted multiline comment boxes for you with just a couple of lines of code.
 I wrote this for another project, but I got carried away with it to the point that I think it's useful as its very own utility.
 It's around about 200 lines of ruby.
+This readme should have 100% of the information you need to use this gem.
 What you get is a pretty basic class with a to_s method and a small assortment of options to customize your CommentBox look and feel all available under the fabulous MIT license.

 ## Get it